 Digital Mobile Radio (DMR) that uses Time Division Multiple Access (TDMA) technology.

 IALA has assessed that digital voice over VHF, using the example of dPMR, is a suitable candidate for consideration in meeting the needs of IALA members.
-However, a suitable vocoder needs to be identified as a standard for maritime use to ensure interoperability.
+However, a suitable vocoder needs to be identified as a standard for maritime use to ensure interoperability, and in addition to the ongoing research work at ITU for the digitalization of the maritime mobile VHF Channels, further work on the development and implement of digital VHF voice for use in the maritime domain is required.

 IALA could be actively support and promote the transition to digital voice communication, while ensuring that the chosen technology aligns with the needs of its members and the wider maritime community.
 To achieve this, IALA may work towards fostering collaboration among its members, relevant organizations, and industry partners to identify and adopt suitable vocoder standards, as well as facilitate the smooth integration of digital voice technologies into existing maritime communication infrastructure.